vasily-kartashov/vasily-kartashov.github.io/_posts/2016-06-16-getting-started-with-spring-data-envers.md

         .getResultList();
 ```

-Let's just hope that this is something to be addressed soon.
+Let's just hope that this will be addressed soon.